Battlevaria/battlevaria.github.io/en/info/index.md

 10:00 - 12:00 Field Battles
 12:00 - 13:00 Lunch (for those with food tickets)
 13:00 - 14:00 Clear out of buildings
-14:00 Event is over, go home, relax
+14:00 - Event is over, go home, relax

 ### Rules

 We follow the [Belegarth rules](http://www.belegarth.com/getting-started/rules/) with the following exceptions:

-* Limbs disabled stabbing weapons work like limbs disabled by hacking weapons.
+* Limbs disabled by stabbing weapons work like limbs disabled by hacking weapons.

 ### For Americans

-Remember that nobody from this side of the Atlantic have experience Belegarth in the US.
+Remember that hardly anybody from this side of the Atlantic has experienced Belegarth in the US.
 Things that seem obvious to you may be unknown here.
-Use this opportunity to show people how just how great Belegarth can be in all ways.
+Use this opportunity to show people just how great Belegarth can be in all ways.

 ### For Finns